Now Hiring: Grants & Administration Officer - Toronto

 Key Areas of Responsibility

-- Manage communications with grantees, including setting up meetings, preparing agendas and briefing materials, capturing action items from meetings and ensuring timely follow up
+- Communicate with grantees, including setting up meetings, preparing agendas and briefing materials, capturing action items from meetings and ensuring timely follow up

 - Organize events and meetings with community members, government, non-profit organizations, political leaders, and others